-We conduct three sets of evaluation of our spatiotemporal language grounding system: 1) a modular evaluation, where we test the performance of individual modules introduced in Section IV; 2) a full system evaluation, where we evaluate the final output of our system; and 3) an ablation study of the text and the image modalities.
+We conducted three sets of evaluations of our spatiotemporal language grounding system Lang2LTL-2: 1) a modular evaluation, where we tested the performance of individual modules introduced in Section IV, 2) a full system evaluation, where we evaluated the final output of our system, and 3) an ablation study of the text and the image modality.

-A. Dataset
+A. Language Grounding Dataset

-Our evaluation uses four city-scaled environments with an increasing number of landmarks, i.e., 9, 34, 44, and 175.
-The landmarks are described by text from OpenStreetMap [41]

-(e.g., names, street addresses, amenities, and GPS coordinates, etc.) and images from Google StreetView [42].
-Having landmarks described by both modalities helps evaluate if the referring expression grounding (REG) module can use a proper modality to correctly ground referring expressions to landmarks.
+Our evaluation used four city-scaled environments with an increasing number of landmarks, i.e., 9, 34, 44, and 175.
+The landmarks were described by text from OpenStreetMap [41] (e.g., names, street addresses, amenities, and GPS coordinates, etc.) and images from Google StreetView [42].
+Having a dataset where landmarks are described by both modalities helps evaluate whether the referring expression grounding (REG) module can use a proper modality to ground referring expressions to the correct landmarks.

-To obtain semantically diverse spatiotemporal navigation commands, we first collect 1,723 spatial referring expressions (SREs) with respect to the robot's initial location from human users, then substitute the SREs in the 1,089 lifted natural language commands provided by [8].
+To obtain semantically diverse spatiotemporal navigation commands, we first collected 1,723 spatial referring expressions (SREs) with respect to the robot's initial location from human users, then substituted the SREs in the 1,089 lifted natural language commands provided by Liu et al. [8].
 The lifted commands cover 15 temporal patterns for common robotic tasks, each with 20 to 38 lifted commands.
-For example, given the lifted command "Walk to a then to b", we can substitute the symbols a and b with the SREs "the vegan restaurant west of the bakery" and "the red car," respectively, to obtain the grounded natural language command "Walk to the vegan restaurant west of the bakery, then to the red car."
-We construct 21,780 unique spatiotemporal language commands using five seeds to sample SREs for substitution.
+For example, given the lifted command "Visit a only then go to $b^{\prime\prime}$, we can substitute the symbols a and b with the SREs "the vegan restaurant west of the bakery" and "the red car," respectively, to obtain the grounded natural language command "Visit the vegan restaurant west of the bakery only then go to the red car."
+We constructed 21,780 unique spatiotemporal language commands using five seeds to sample SREs for substitution.
 The commands contain varying numbers of SREs ranging from one to five.